bernardadhitya/intern-logbook-chatbot/docs/autofill-github-actions.md

 5. Fill in the note and check the required permissions for the bot to access the repository
 ![test](autofill-github-actions-assets/5.png)

-6. You will get your Github token.
-COPY IT IMMEDIATELY, once you refresh/reload the page, you will not see the code again
+6. You will get your Github token. **COPY IT IMMEDIATELY**, once you refresh/reload the page, you will not see the code again
 ![test](autofill-github-actions-assets/6.png)

 #### Make repository secrets

-7. Go back to the repository settings.
+7. Go back to **your forked repository settings**.
 On the left, you will find a sidebar.
 Click on "Secrets"
 ![test](autofill-github-actions-assets/7.png)

 8. Here, you will need to create new secrets.